 A person who invests in early-stage startups primarily with a strong belief in the founding team or the product and helps them grow.

-At IPV, we are primarily a group of 250 CXOs but more people are joining us from other professions, looking at our execution experience of managing mid to large scale companies.
+At IPV, we are primarily a group of 6000 CXOs and professionals, but more people are joining us from other professions, looking at our execution experience of managing mid to large scale companies.

 How much do Angel Investors invest?

 The range can be anywhere from Rs.5 lacs to 2 Crores depending upon the financial risk capacity of the individual.
 In past the thumb rule was to not invest more than 5% of your portfolio in start-ups but looking at the stagnancy in stock and real estate markets, people are now investing a higher proportion in start-ups.

 “At IPV we have tried to make it further easy by lowering the minimum investment to Rs.2.5 lacs for people to start their angel investing journey.”

 We were surprised that many founders were even ok to accept Rs.1 lac from our investors as it meant adding a lot of experiential capital of the CXOs to the cap table.

 How Angel Investors find the right start-ups?

 Though there are many factors to assess but to summarise, it’s the team, target market and the traction, which the Angel Investors look for while choosing the right start-ups –